Add Java Script To PDF File

 doc.OpenAction = javaScript;

-Step 3: Add JavaScript at Page Level
+Step 3: Add JavaScript at the Page Level

 // Adding JavaScript at Page Level

-doc.Pages[2].Actions.OnOpen = new JavascriptAction("app.alert('page 1 opened')");
+doc.Pages[2].Actions.OnOpen = new JavascriptAction("app.alert('Page 2 opened')");

-doc.Pages[2].Actions.OnClose = new JavascriptAction("app.alert('page 1 closed')");
+doc.Pages[2].Actions.OnClose = new JavascriptAction("app.alert('Page 2 closed')");

-Step 4: Save the PDF File
+Step 4: Save the PDF Document

 dataDir = dataDir + "JavaScript-Added_out.pdf";

-// Save PDF Document
+// Save the updated PDF document

 doc.Save(dataDir);

-Console.WriteLine("\nJavascript added successfully to a page.\nFile saved at " + dataDir);
+Console.WriteLine("\nJavaScript added successfully to the PDF.\nFile saved at " + dataDir);

 Conclusion